-Having been named one of the most romantic destinations in the UK, it must mean that Glasgow isn’t short of some romantic spots for a cheeky peck.
+Having been named one of the most romantic destinations in the UK in 2021, it must mean that Glasgow isn’t short of some romantic spots for a cheeky peck.
 From areas of natural beauty to places with breathtaking views of the city, check out these romantic spots in Glasgow that could be pretty perfect to kiss at, whether it’s on Valentine’s Day or not.
 Warning you may feel a tad queasy from all the soppiness.

 1. Queens Park Flagpole